ZupIT/nimbus-docs/swiftui/component.md

 ```

 ### SwiftUI View
-Create your component just like any other SwiftUI `View` and adds conformance with `Decodable`.
+Create your component just like any other SwiftUI `View` and add conformance with `Decodable`.

 ```swift
 import SwiftUI